theheking/intro-to-python/practical_overview/4_Missing_Filled.md

 ```

 ### Finding Missing Values
-Let's identify all locations in the survey data that have null (missing or NaN) data values.
+Let's identify all locations in the data that have null (missing or NaN) data values.

 We can use the `isnull` method to do this.
 The `isnull` method will compare each cell with a null value.
 If an element has a null value, it will be assigned a value of `True` in the output object.